munificent/craftinginterpreters/book/calls-and-functions.md

 VM.
 Now each CallFrame has its own `ip` and its own pointer to the ObjFunction that it's executing.
 From there, we can get to the function's chunk.

-The new `frameCount` field in the VM stores the current height of the stack -- the number of ongoing function calls.
+The new `frameCount` field in the VM stores the current height of the CallFrame stack -- the number of ongoing function calls.
 To keep clox simple, the array's capacity is fixed.
 This means, as in many language implementations, there is a maximum call depth we can handle.
-For clox, it's:
+For clox, it's defined here:

 ^code frame-max (2 before, 2 after)

 We also redefine the value stack's <span name="plenty">size</span> in terms of that to make sure we have plenty of stack slots even in very deep call trees.
-When the VM starts up, the CallFrame stack is empty:
+When the VM starts up, the CallFrame stack is empty.

 <aside name="plenty">